 |Insulation Thickness||.009” (9 mils minimum average thickness, 7 mils minimum thickness at any point.)||.016” (15 mils minimum average thickness, 13 mils minimum thickness at any point)|

 |Insulation Material||Semi-Rigid Polyvinylchloride (SR-PVC)||Polyvinylchloride (PVC)|

 The electrical specifications of UL 1061 and UL 1007 don’t vary at all; both have a maximum voltage of 300V and comparable temperature ranges.
 Both wires also pass the UL VW-1 Flame test.
 Due to their construction, these hook-up wires can often be found as dual rated with other UL Styles, CSA Styles, and even Mil-Spec styles.
 Allied Wire and Cable carries the following versions:

 |Dual UL Rating||UL Style 10002 (105°C)||UL Style 1569 (105°C)|

 |Mil-Spec Style||Mil-W-16878/1 Type B (105°C, 600V)(depending on size and stranding)||N/A|

 If you are unsure about what cable you’ll need in order to meet the needs of your application, consult with a qualified engineer or with one of Allied’s knowledgeable sales reps.
-Visit our website to learn more about UL 1061 and UL 1007.
+We carry a wide range of hook-up and lead wires, including MTW & TEW Wire, SIS Wire, and Building Wire.
+You can learn more about Hook-Up Wire by reading our FAQs.